U.S. asks Tesla for additional information on Model S fires

-DETROIT (Reuters) - U.S. auto regulators have asked Tesla Motors Inc (TSLA.O) for records of consumer complaints, property damage claims and other details as part of a federal probe into two Tesla electric cars that caught fire on U.S. roads since October.
+DETROIT, Dec 3 (Reuters) - U.S. auto regulators have asked Tesla Motors Inc for records of consumer complaints, property damage claims and other details as part of a federal probe into two Tesla electric cars that caught fire on U.S. roads since October.

 The request for more information is routine in such safety defect probes, but signals how NHTSA is approaching the Model S investigation that was launched last month.